Tractor and Trailer Driving

 - Competently perform checking of the lubrication, cooling, and air intake of the engine, perform basic lubrication of the tractor and ensure the tractor is in a safe road going state

-- Attach a mounted implement and manoeuvre in a forward and reverse direction with a mounted implement
+- Attach a mounted implement and manoeuvre in a forward and reverse direction

-- Attach a trailed implement and manoeuvre in a forward and reverse direction with a trailed implement
+- Attach a trailed implement and manoeuvre in a forward and reverse direction

 - Leave unattached implements in a safe state